Latest sunsets follow summer solstice

 |June 20||5:32 a.m.||1:01 p.m.||8:31 p.m.||14h 59m 15s|

-The latest sunset always comes on or near June 27 at mid-northern latitudes every year.
+That’s why the latest sunsets always come on or near June 27 at mid-northern latitudes every year.

 At mid-northern latitudes, the later clock time for solar noon one week after the summer solstice is more substantial than the change in daylight hours.
-Given that the daylight hours today (June 27) are almost the same as they were a week ago (on the June 20th solstice), the later clock time for today’s solar noon gives us slightly later sunrise and sunset times, as well
+Given that the daylight hours on June 27 are almost the same as they were on the June 20-21 solstice, the later clock time for the June 27 solar noon gives us slightly later sunrise and sunset times, as well.

 Bottom line: Why don’t the latest sunsets come on the longest day (the solstice)?
 In a nutshell, it’s a discrepancy between the sun and the clock.
 Thus, for mid-northern latitudes, the latest sunsets always come in late June.